karthikdilliraj/sensorfusion/DOCS.md

 - Input file path location (-f) : Specifies a input filepath.

 Example:

+The below command will conduct sensor fusion algorithm with Stuck Time Interval is 10 minutes with sensor values range from 1 to 10.
+The data is get from sensor_fusion_input.csv

 ```
 ./sensorfusion -s 10 -l 1 -u 10 -f ./sensor_fusion_input.csv